insidert/insidert/src/content/blog/books-i-read.md

     - This is about how to build habit forming products.
 Example Instagram, Facebook.
 They keep us so hooked we subconsciously take action to open the apps and check Author details about the psychology and behavioural changes these apps brought to us.
     - Year of completion: 2016
 - The power of subconscious mind.
+    - The best books on how to train your mind for good things.
+Your mind is so powerful and you can tame it for good things you need.
+A definite ready.
+    - Year of completion: 2017
 - Think and grow rich.
+    -
 - Zero to one.
 - How to win friends and influence people.
 - Rework.